socialize/socialize-sdk-android/sdk/doc/sphinx/source/push_notifications.rst

 Step 1: Enable Notifications on http://www.getsocialize.com
 -----------------------------------------------------------

-For Push Notifications to work they must be enabled on a compatible plan at http://getsocialize.com/apps
+For SmartAlerts to work they must be enabled on a compatible plan at http://getsocialize.com/apps

 Select your app and click "Notification Settings"